|Sunday, November 17, 2019

 PRESENTATION OF SAFETY AWARDS

 Okay, So Now What?
-The Current State of Play for MSHA’s Workplace Examination Rule and Deciphering What it Means for your Operation
+The Current State of Play for MSHA's Workplace Examination Rule, What it Means You Have to Do, And What Does All This Have to Do with Safety, Anyway?

 The Obama Administration proposed revisions to 30 C.F.R.
 56.18002, which sets out requirements for workplace examinations at mine sites.
 The Trump Administration delayed implementation of the rule and then issued a new rule that rolled back some of the previous Administration's changes.
 On June 11, 2019, a federal Court of Appeals invalidated the new rule on the grounds that it did not go far enough to ensure miner safety and reinstated the Obama rule.
 The Federal Mine Safety and Health Administration (MSHA) has not provided clear guidance to operators as to what all of this means in the real world.
 This talk will cover the history of the rule and attempts to amend it, and it will provide practical advice for operators as to what they need to do -- and what they can expect from MSHA.